aicioara/book-stories-from-2025/content/english/04 - Artificial Intelligence/0200 2025-06-22 - The future of Software Engineering.md

 To conclude what turned out to be a pretty long article, I believe that teenagers who enter the Software Engineering workforce in 4-8 years time should not yet worry about whether or not this career exists by then.

 However, a paradigm shift already started and, because of that, Software Engineering will look very different in 4-8 years than it looks today.
 A totally different set of skills will be needed.
 Just like writing assembly code was a skill that became redundant in the 50s when Fortran, Lisp and Cobol were introduced, modern programming languages may also become redundant in a few decades.
 As a developer, you should always learn and always perfect your craft.
 In fact, as any profession, you should always strive to get better at your craft.

-Next week, I will write more about my experience with vibe coding and were do we actually stand.
-If you like this article, make sure you check that one as well.
-As always, I am always looking for feedback, so don't feel shy, press REPLY and say hi.

-You are reading here the beginning of what will be a future blog article.
-If you are interested in contributing to the piece with any ideas, please reach out by hitting REPLY to this email.

 Andrei